klaplain/klaplain/README.md

 - 👋 Hi, I’m @klaplain
-- 👀 I’m interested in ESP32-S2
+- 👀 I’m interested in ESP32, Raspberry Pi, 3D Printers, Laser Cutters
-- 🌱 I’m currently learning Espressif IDF
-- 💞️ I’m looking to collaborate on Ferry Tempo
+- I'm working on a solution to replace the Bose SoundTouch 20
-- 📫 How to reach me is challenging.
+- 📫 Reaching me is challenging.
 I recommend that you take a ferry

 <!---
 klaplain/klaplain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.